-If we consider the most important distance in the literature, k=2, Adams is, in general, the method which minimizes the difference between population and power.
+If we consider the most important distance in the literature, k = 2, Adams is, in general, the method which minimizes the difference between population and power.
 This remark does not hold for the years 1890 and 1970.

-In our exercise, the method of Adams seems to play an important role and not only for the quadratic distance (k=2).
+In our exercise, the method of Adams seems to play an important role and not only for the quadratic distance (k = 2).
 We can give an intuition to this result.
 This method has a systematic bias in favor of the smallest States while the method of Jefferson has a bias in favor of the largest States.
 With the method of Adams, the rounding is upward.
 Hence, the smallest States receive relatively more seats with the rounding than the largest States.
-This is the contrary to the method of Jefferson.
+This is the opposite of the Jefferson's method.
 Furthermore, in a majority game, the Banzhaf index has a bias in favor of the largest States.
 This result is intuitive and even if there does not exist a proof, in our knowledge, several studies show it.
 The first intuition is given by Straffin (1994), in two examples and footnotes (pp 1133-1134).
 A confirmation is given, for example, by Felsenthal and Machover (2001) or by Feix, Lepelley, Merlin and Rouet (2007) for the European Union.
 Hence, the combination of the method of Adams with the Banzhaf index tends to vanish this bias.
 This explains the good results obtained with the method of Adams at least for a value of k sufficiently large.
-For the method of Jefferson, its bias in favor of the largest States added to the bias of Banzhaf index, implies that it never gives the best balance population-power.
-In the following section, we show that this result does not hold for other voting games when we change $\bar{\alpha}$.
+For the method of Jefferson, its bias in favor of the largest States added to the bias of Banzhaf index, implies that it never gives the best population-power balance.

-We present now the ranking of the methods in term of balance population-power which will give a complementary piece of information.
-Indeed, if the method of Jefferson never gives us the best adequacy, it maybe ranked second or third.
-Furthermore, if the method of Webster, certainly the best method in a normative point of view, would be always ranked last, it should be a clear argument against it.
-Not all the results will be reported here9.
-The first important remark is that the method of Jefferson is almost always ranked last, except in 1800 for $k \geq 3.25$ and in 1960 for $k \leq 0.375$.
+We present now the ranking of the methods in term of population-power balance which will give a complementary piece of information.
+Indeed, a method may never lead to the best adequacy, but may be ranked second or third.
+Not all the results will be reported here.
+The first important remark is that the method of Jefferson is almost always ranked last, except in 1800 for $k \ge 3.25$ and in 1960 for $k \le 0.375$ .
 This is coherent in view of the intuition described above.